Terrorism in India: 2005 Delhi bombings

 Three explosions went off in the Indian capital of New Delhi on 29 October 2005, which killed more than 67 people and injured at least 200.
 It was followed by four bomb blasts on 13 September 2008.

 2011 High court bombing

 The 2011 Delhi bombing took place in the Indian capital Delhi on Wednesday, 7 September 2011 at 10:14 local time outside Gate No. 5 of the Delhi High Court, where a suspected briefcase bomb was planted.
 The blast killed 12 people and injured 76.

 2025 Delhi car explosion

 On 10 November 2025, a car exploded near the Red Fort in Delhi, India, killing at least 13 people and injuring more than twenty others.
 According to early police assessments, ammonium nitrate fuel oil and other explosives were used in the vehicle, which triggered the blast that damaged multiple nearby vehicles.
-It is alleged that it is an terrorist attack.
+It is alleged that it is a terrorist attack.